xarray-simlab is an open-source project. Contributions are welcome, and they are greatly appreciated!

 We you are ready, you can create a new pull request through the GitHub website (note that it is still possible to submit changes after your created a pull request).

-xarray-simlab supports Python versions 3.4 and higher.
+xarray-simlab supports Python versions 3.6 and higher.
 It is not compatible with Python versions 2.x.
-We don’t plan to make it compatible with Python 2.7.x unless there are very good reasons to do so.
+We don’t plan to make it compatible with Python 2.7.x.

 xarray-simlab’s uses unit tests extensively to make sure that every part of the code behaves as we expect.
 Test coverage is required for all code contributions.

-Unit test are written using pytest style (i.e., mostly using the
+Unit tests are written using pytest style (i.e., mostly using the

 conftest.py defines some

-You can run tests locally from the main xarray-simlab directory:
+You can run the tests locally from the main xarray-simlab directory:

 $ pytest xsimlab --verbose

-All tests are also executed automatically on the Travis.ci continuous integration platform on every push to every pull request on GitHub.
+All the tests are also executed automatically on continuous integration platforms on every push to every pull request on GitHub.